 “Sexual dysfunction includes any problems that happen within the sexual response cycle,” says Avadhanula.
 “Everything from attaining an erection to reduced libido can be an issue for people living with diabetes.”

 Avadhanula says that while most of the studies focus on sexual dysfunction in men with diabetes, the disease affects women as well.
-“With both genders, the longer you have diabetes, the more likely you are to experience sexual dysfunction in some way,” she says.
+“With any gender, the longer you have diabetes, the more likely you are to experience sexual dysfunction in some way,” she says.

 If you have diabetes, plus any of these symptoms, there may be a connection: